ShihanZENG/Awesome-DSDO/README.md

 We also welcome any good suggestions.
 If you have any suggestions for this repository, please [Request Feature](https://github.com/Liping-LZ/awesome-DSDO/issues/new?labels=enhancement&template=feature-request---.md) to tell us what you would like us to add to this repository.

-You could email me at liping.zheng.1@warwick.ac.uk for any other requests.
+You could also email me at liping.zheng.1@warwick.ac.uk for any other requests.
 I am more than happy to have a chat with you and update the repository.

 ### Top contributors: